 If the insurance company is trying to accuse you of a fake claim, falsifying information, or outright faking your injuries, there are things you can do to defend yourself and prove to the courts that your injury is legitimate.

 - Gather evidence when you can.
 The more evidence you have, the better for your case.
 Naturally, when you are seriously injured it is not easy to collect evidence.
-However, there are ways to collect it, such as getting a copy of the police report, taking photographs, keeping copies of all medical bills, statements, test results, and scans, and receipts for any out-of-pocket costs.
+However, there are ways to collect it, such as getting a copy of the police report, taking photographs, keeping copies of all medical bills, statements, test results, scans, and receipts for any out-of-pocket costs.

 - Be honest and upfront.
 Never omit a detail.
 When you are giving a statement, be honest, succinct, and avoid any embellishments.
 The more exaggeration you provide, the easier it is for the insurance company to claim you filed a fraudulent lawsuit.

 - Keep an injury journal.
 It is difficult to recall exactly how you felt immediately after an accident, especially if your deposition takes place months or years after the fact.
 To prevent an accusation that you have omitted information or misrepresented the facts, keep an injury journal.
-Document your physical pain, emotional trauma, and whatever thoughts you have going through your head – including fears, anxiety, or depression.
+Document your physical pain, emotional trauma, and whatever thoughts you have gone through your head – including fears, anxiety, or depression.

 - Avoid social media.
 Social media is a place you go to share information and even vent amongst family and friends.
-Sadly, it is now one of the first places insurance claim’s adjusters and defense attorneys look if they want to dispute statements in a personal injury claim.
+Sadly, it is now one of the first places insurance claim adjusters and defense attorneys look to if they want to dispute statements in a personal injury claim.
 Avoid discussing the details of your lawsuit on Facebook and other social media websites.
 Furthermore, make sure your profile is set to private and tell family and friends to not tag you in posts or pictures while your case is ongoing.
-The less information claim’s adjusters and investigators have access to, the better for your case.
+The less information claim adjusters and investigators have access to, the better for your case.